top of page

 History of Our Firm

 The founding firm of Carson & Kesterson was established in Kennewick by Art Carson and J. D. Kesterson in 1957.
 Brian L. Johnson and James A. Taylor became partners in the late 1980s, and the name CKJT Architects was established.
-In 2016 CKJT Architects evolved into CKJT Architects, pllc.
+In 2016 CKJT Architects evolved into CKJT Architects, PLLC.
 In conjunction with this change, long-time staff architects Terrance D. Casey and Michael A. Marley assumed ownership of the firm.
-Michael has since retired and Melissa C. McCoy has become a partner.
+Michael has since retired and Melissa C. McCoy entered into the partnership.
+In 2024, Terrance has stepped back into retirement, serving as a subconsultant to CKJT, and Melissa has assumed ownership of the firm.

 CKJT Architects has a long history of providing successful projects including a wide spectrum of building types.
 We have been involved in the design of fire stations, municipal offices, K-12 educational facilities, office buildings, financial institutions, maintenance facilities, fairgrounds projects, police stations, fire stations, airport projects, public safety buildings, and many more.
 Our experience with such a wide range of building types continuously expands our regional knowledge and has proven to be professionally rewarding.